 Both SNOMED and the ICD have their advantages and disadvantages.
 SNOMED is designed as an input code, rather than a retrieval one.
 That means that it’s easy to collect data in it, but it’s not as helpful for research.
 ICD is better for tracking trends in medicine, as it doesn’t ‘lump’ certain conditions together the way SNOMED does.
 That means that conditions don’t get lost in the system, and better links can be made.

-Other Coding Systems
+Other Medical Coding Classification Systems

 There are other coding systems within the medical field, that help clinicians make diagnoses and treat patients.
 These can include: